 Our latest cryopreservation work has been published in Biomacromolecules.
 This work describes the development of an 'all-polymer' cryopreservation formulation for bacteria.
-Bacteria are used routinely in all molecular and structural biology labs around the world, and are key in many biotechnology and food processes (e.g. 'friendly bacteria' in yoghurts).
-The bacteria are not kept continously growing, but are stored as stocks, using glycerol to reduce ice-induced damage in freezers.
-In this work, we were inspired by antifreeze proteins which let extreomphile species survive in the coldest places on earth, but used synthetic polymers, which are cheaper, more scalable and practical for daily use.
+Bacteria are used routinely in all molecular and structural biology labs around the world and are key in many biotechnology and food processes (e.g. 'friendly bacteria' in yogurts).
+The bacteria are not kept continuously growing but are stored as stocks, using glycerol to reduce ice-induced damage in freezers.
+In this work, we were inspired by antifreeze proteins which let extremophile species survive in the coldest places on earth but used synthetic polymers, which are cheaper, more scalable and practical for daily use.
 We have previously shown that polymer mimics of antifreeze proteins can protect mammalian cells in DMSO-mediated cryopreservation, but the mechanisms of stress (and recovery) from cold are very different in bacteria.
-Here we simply used precise ratios of PEG and PVA (both are food-safe, low cost commodity polymers) and show we can match, or outperform, glycerol in several bacteria storage scenarios.
+Here we simply used precise ratios of PEG and PVA (both are food-safe, low-cost commodity polymers) and how we can match, or outperform, glycerol in several bacteria storage scenarios.

 Read the paper here;